JLanghamLopez/car-bench-base/README.md

 GEMINI_API_KEY =...
 ```

-4. Unfortunately, due to file size limit in the submission, we cannot include the mock databases.
-They will be published with the final version.
-For more details on the mock data please refer to: `car_bench/envs/car_voice_assistant/mock_data/readme.md`.
+4. Download the mock environment data from the [releases page](https://github.com/CAR-bench/car-bench/releases/tag/v1.0.0).
+The mock data files were too large to include in the git repository.
+After downloading, extract the zip file and place the navigation JSON files into `car_bench/envs/car_voice_assistant/data/navigation/` at the same level as `weather.jsonl` and `locations.jsonl`.

 ## Run